emilis/worldradioplayer/README.md

 ## Known issues / roadmap

 - ~~Only OGG streams are supported at the moment.~~
-- Operations involving IndexedDB tage ages...
+- ~~Operations involving IndexedDB tage ages...~~
-- Stream download is not stopped when station is stopped.
+- ~~Stream download is not stopped when station is stopped.~~
 - ~~Playback may stop when song changes.~~
+- Playback stops but stream download continues when app is minimized.
+- Need to improve responsiveness on first app start.
+- Network status is not shown for playing station ( buffering/playing/etc. ).
 - Playback interruptions due to new metadata are not handled properly and may cause problems when switching playing stations.
-- Network status is not shown for playing station ( buffering/playing/etc. ).
 - No song name shown for currently playing station.

 ## About